 What Does Index Mean On A Golf Scorecard?

 So that is how stroke index is used.
 How the stroke index for a hole is calculated is more complicated.
 It is often believed that stroke index is a simple ranking of difficulty, thus SI 1 is the hardest hole, SI 18 the easiest.
 Well, up to a point.

 Stroke index was designed for match play and so it is rare that first hole has a low stroke index, in case the match is tied after 18 holes and goes to sudden death.
 The same applies for the 10th hole at clubs where matches can sometimes start on the that hole.

-The final hole – and this can apply to the 9th as well as 18 – is often rarely of low index, for two main reasons.
+The final hole – and this can apply to the 9th as well as the 18th – is often rarely of low index, for two main reasons.
 One is that golfers object to giving a shot in what may be a crucial hole.
 The other is that many matches do not get to go down 18 and so the person receiving shots may not get to use the full allocation.

 Contributing Writer Golf courses and travel are Roderick’s particular interests and he was contributing editor for the first few years of the Golf Monthly Travel Supplement.
 He writes travel articles and general features for the magazine, travel supplement and website.
 He also compiles the magazine's crossword.
 He is a member of Trevose Golf & Country Club and has played golf in around two dozen countries.
 Cricket is his other main sporting love.
 He is the author of five books, four of which are still in print: The Novel Life of PG Wodehouse; The Don: Beyond Boundaries; Wally Hammond: Gentleman & Player and England’s Greatest Post-War All Rounder.